L-ENA/HealthINF2020/README.md

 bert-large-uncased-whole-word-masking-finetuned-squad | 40% | 86.90| 78.91 | 87.59 | 81.24

 "bert-large-uncased-whole-word-masking-finetuned-squad" is an already fine-tuned model based on bert-large.
-It was fine-tuned on the whole Sqad dataset, and is available as part of Transformers.
+It was fine-tuned on the whole Squad dataset, and is available as part of Transformers.
 I further fine-tuned it on the P-labelled data, but the final model performed marginaly worse than bert-large-uncased as base model, possibly because it has already been fine-tuned on too much different data that is not related to our target task here - see colab training file for more details incl. full scores.

 **Scripts for question answering:**